Graduate College | Henrietta Schmoll School of Health

 Integrate Holistic Health into Your Profession and Life

-At the core of the holistic health studies program is a commitment to cultural diversity and a respect for indigenous and ancient healing practices.
+At the core of the holistic health graduate certificate program is a commitment to cultural diversity and a respect for indigenous and ancient healing practices.
 The graduate curriculum draws on knowledge from all corners of life and all disciplines of study.
 You’ll gain a deeper understanding of healing traditions, along with your own cultural influences, as you investigate the historic constructs underpinning today's medical systems.

 St. Kate’s academic and experiential program gives you the tools to integrate holistic health into a variety of professions and fields.
 Our holistic health studies certificate graduates apply their research-based knowledge, entrepreneurial spirit, caring, and creativity in a wide variety of capacities: